doublN/doubln-games-api/README.md

 5. Run `npm test` to run tests.

 ### Environment variables
-Add the `PGDATABASE` variable to the .env.development and .env.test files and assign to them the names of the development and test databases to be able to connect to the databases. e.g:
+Add the `PGDATABASE` variable to the .env.development and .env.test files and assign to them the names of the development and test databases to be able to connect to the databases:
->`PGDATABASE=my_database`
+> In .env.development:
+>`PGDATABASE=nc_games`

+>In .env.test:
+>`PGADATABASE=nc_games_test`

 ### Node.js and Postgres
 Node.js version 17.7.2 and above and Postgres version 14.2 and above are required to run this project.